JonesB99/ENVE4403_Case3/README.md

 This will be updated as questions are released that require additional data.

 The notebooks form a guide but are intentionally incomplete.
-Be sure to check out the week 1 tutorial content for examples of how to use the data.
+Be sure to check out the week 1 tutorial content for examples of how to use the data. change something